Categories

 Background to the story

 My story is an amalgamation of a few tales.
-Thomson Highway’s Laughing with the Trickster, Joyce Clouston’s Journey from Fisher River: A Celebration of the Spirituality of a People through the Life of Stan McKey (whom I’ve had the pleasure to meet), and Cosmologist/science education Wilfred Buck, who teaches Lakota, Cree and Anishinaabe stories of the constellations.
+Descriptions of the Trickster from Thomson Highway’s Laughing with the Trickster, the story of the trickster and the moose from Joyce Clouston’s Journey from Fisher River: A Celebration of the Spirituality of a People through the Life of Stan McKey (whom I’ve had the pleasure to meet), and Cosmologist/science educatior Wilfred Buck, who teaches Lakota, Cree and Anishinaabe stories of the constellations.
 He shares the story of Wesakchack in the stars.

-Thomson highway argues that the english language is too serious to describe how these stories helped us prevail through terror, hunger, starvation, prospect of death, illness, depression. the relationship between us, animals and nature was strong, the lines were blurred, especially at a time where Christianity’s less-humorous God came to our shores and pressed his foot on the scale. (p.96)
+Thomson highway argues that the English language is too serious to describe how these stories helped us prevail through terror, hunger, starvation, prospect of death, illness, depression. the relationship between us, animals and nature was strong, the lines were blurred, especially at a time when Christianity’s less-humorous God came to our shores (p.96).

 The trickster lives in our subconscious, shared psyche.
-There are many iterations across every single indigenous nations And it’s with the same magic that kept him alive that I will be using to run my group.
+There are many iterations across every single indigenous Nation, and the magick that kept him alive will be the same magick that I’ll use to run my group.

-The trickster is here on this planet is so many forms to remind us, as Highway puts it, that if we don’t laugh, we’ll die, that our existence on planet earth is not to suffer or wallow in pain or shame (84).
+The trickster is here to remind us, as Highway puts it, that if we don’t laugh, we’ll die, that our existence on planet earth is not to suffer or wallow in pain or shame (84).
+Or, as Ether Perel puts it, to remind us of what makes us feel alive.

 The story

-Every culture and every person in the northern hemisphere saw the same star at night, and each person had their own connection to the cosmos.
-We see Wesakcheak up in the sky when the stars align in winter.
+Every culture and every person in the northern hemisphere saw the same stars at night, and each person had their own connection to the cosmos.
+We see Wesakechak the Trickster,up in the sky when the stars align in winter.
 They can be seen pointing at the seven sisters, known as the Pleiades star cluster, with their hips adorned with the stars of Orion’s belt.

 Wesakchak can change in whichever shape they please.
 One of the first to be blessed on this land by the great spirit, they are a natural adventurer, and like to cause mischief.
-He likes to involve, interject, to roar with laughter.
-And they like to play tricks on people only to get themself hopelessly entangled in their own web of troubles.
+The trickster likes to involve, to interject, to roar with laughter.
+And They like to play tricks on people all the time, only to get themself hopelessly entangled in their web of troubles.

-Known also as the Trickster, Nannubush, Naabe, Iktomi, and many other names across the land.
-He is ubiquitous, all existing, and within all of us.
+Known also as Nannubush, Naabe, Iktomi, and many other names across the land.
+The trickster is ubiquitous, all existing, and within all of us.
 The Trickster can even be a Bugs Bunny, a Wile E. Coyote, or a Charlie Chaplin-type, if you think about it.
-Wesakchak finds their way across all cultures, and yet they certainly like to visit the animals, trees! and people most as they’re milling about their business.
+Wesakchak finds their way across all cultures, and they certainly like to visit the animals, trees and people as they’re milling about their business.

-One of the things he did was change some of the coats of the animals to winter, for example, the rabbit’s summer coat is brown.
-So he made a white coat for him.
-The same was true of the Arctic fox, and so on.
+One of the things they did was change some of the coats of the animals to winter, for example, the rabbit’s summer coat is brown.
+So he made a white coat for him to better hide in the snow.
+The same was true of the fox, who got a shiny undercoat.
 All these animals got different coats.

 The moose however, was on his way to get his winter coat when he began crossing an interesting pond.
-What he saw under his hooves was a plant in the water that he particularly likes.
+What he saw under his hooves was a plant in the water that he particularly liked.
 He had to stop and eat.
 It was so plentiful.
 But as the day went by, he didn’t realize how quickly time had passed.
-He looked up and noticed it was getting darker.
-And cold!
+He looked up and noticed how dark it was, and cold!

 The workshop – steps

-things that don’t require a complicated learning curve.
-It’s also important that the puppet designs are ambiguous so to not steer the storytelling away from their design.
+The goal of puppetry is to help the group continue embodiment practices through ensemble work, and to feel as the puppet and character might feel like. things that don’t require a complicated learning curve.
+It’s also important that the puppet designs are ambiguous so as not to steer the storytelling away from their design.

 Storyboarding